-Students considering withdrawal from Quinnipiac University must meet with their academic adviser or department chair to explore the available alternatives.
-If withdrawal is the student’s final decision, he/she must meet with the dean of his or her school.
+Students considering withdrawal from Quinnipiac University should meet with their academic adviser or department chair to explore the available alternatives.
+If withdrawal is the student’s final decision, it is recommended that he/she meet with the dean of his or her school.

 Honorable release is granted when all financial obligations to Quinnipiac University have been met.
 The refund policy is available in the Bursar’s Office.

 A student receiving aid for education for the Veterans Administration must consult with the registrar and comply with Veterans Administration regulations.
 A student holding a Stafford Loan or Nursing Student Loan must have an interview in the financial aid office to ensure a clear understanding of repayment obligations.
 For details, see the Bursar's Office webpage.